|

 Debugging:

-and access logfile:
+the error and access logfiles:

-- tail -n 200 -f
+- tail -n 1000 -f

 /usr/local/var/log/httpd/error_log

-- tail -n 200 -f
+- tail -n 1000 -f

 /usr/local/var/log/httpd/access_log